-- U.S. Census Bureau with regards to increase median household income - Increase in industry certification credentials earned

-- Increase in graduation rate - Increase in number of students entering either 2-year, 4- year or post-secondary CTE programs
+- U.S. Census Bureau with regards to increase median household income - Increase in students earning the A.A - Increase in graduation rate - Increase in number of students entering either 2-year, 4- year or post-secondary CTE programs

 Each of the above impacts can be quantitatively defined and measured as this project moves forward.